life4/textdistance.rs/README.md

 + 🪶 Zero dependency.
 + 🔨 Works with any iterators, including bytes, code points, unicode grapheme clusters, words, and numbers.
 + ❤️ Friendly and consistent API for all algorithms.
-+ 📏 Optional normalization of the result on 0.0-1.0 interval.
++ 📏 Optional normalization of the result on the 0.0-1.0 interval.
 + 🛡 No unsafe code.
 + 🦀 Pure Rust.